 For those living in Japan, Matcha powder is extremely easy to find because it is a big part of the Japanese culture.
-It is consumed on a regular basis as a simple cup of tea or as part of their intricate tea ceremony rituals and it’s also used extensively in desserts.
-Here in North America, matcha flavoured foods aren’t as mainstream but it can be easier to find in cities with a large Asian population.
+It is consumed on a regular basis as a simple cup of tea or as part of their intricate tea ceremony rituals and it's also used extensively in desserts.
+Here in North America, matcha flavoured foods aren't as mainstream but it can be easier to find in cities with a large Asian population.
 If you plan to buy some matcha for yourself, it can usually be found in well stocked grocery stores selling Asian produce.
 Some specialty tea shops also sell matcha powder.
-Alternatively, Amazon offers a good selection to choose from, like this highly rated one.
+Alternatively, Amazon offers a good selection to choose from, like this highly rated one with Japanese origin.

 How to Cook the Adzuki Red Beans

 For this recipe, I consulted with my mom on how to best cook Adzuki beans since these little beans are a very common ingredient used in Asian cooking.
 These little red beans can be purchased in Asian grocery markets or in the baking aisle of some well-stocked grocery stores.
 Amazon also sells this one from Bob's Red Mill.

 For our use in this cake roll, it's best to pre-soak the beans in 3X the amount of water at least 1 hour before cooking to soften them and cut down on the cooking time.
 You can leave them soaking overnight as well.
 Make sure to use a big enough bowl as the beans will swell and enlarge.
 After that, we wash and drain it to remove any impurities, then simmer it for about 30 minutes, until it becomes soft.
 Lastly, we add the sugar and salt and let it immerse with the beans.
 Once all the water evaporates and a line can be drawn in the beans without disappearing, it's done!
 So easy!

 Step By Step for Cooking Adzuki Red Beans